kryptokrona/hugin-api/README.md

 - [Hugin Bridge](https://github.com/kryptokrona/hugin-bridge)
 - [Hugin Node.JS Client](https://github.com/TechyGuy17/Hugin-client-nodejs)

-If you are using Hugin API, please fork and make a pull request into our repo.
+If you are using Hugin API, please fork and make a pull request into our repo with your added link.

 # Contributors